pennlabs/frontend-challenge/README.md

 ### Getting help

-If you have any questions about the project or need some help, send an email to **Daniel Tao** (dtao@seas.upenn.edu).
+If you have any questions about the project or need some help, send an email to contact@pennlabs.org.

 ---